ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 `host`: The HTTP Host.

 `target`: The target wherethe request is sent.
+For the sample code of Server Script, please refer to [Upload-Server-Script]({{site.indepth}}development/Server-script.html#how-to-process-uploaded-files).

 `fileName`: The file name.